-Rome and the Hill Towns of Central Italy
+Rome and Central Italy

 The Quattrocento, otherwise known as the early Renaissance of the 1400s, was a particularly rich period for Italian arts and aesthetics: the age of the beautiful.
 During our two days in Rome, we'll look at what remains of the 1400s in this otherwise Baroque city.
 Then, with five nights in Perugia, we explore a handful of delightful Renaissance hill towns: Arezzo, Spello, Montefalco, Assisi, Siena, and Orvieto.
 Each with its own exquisitely beautiful frescoes and unique artistic traditions.

 While the primary focus of the trip is historical, we also plan to look at Umbria today.
 In the evenings while in Perugia, we plan invite Italians from various walks of life to join us for what we call "Cocktail Incontri."
 Past guests have included a nun from Wisconsin, now based in Assisi, a school teacher from Umbria, a college professor from Perugia, and a policeman from a nearby village.
 These conversations with local Perugini add substance to our understanding of the region and help bridge the gap that keeps many tourists at arms’ length from the places they visit.
 The trip also includes visits to local fabbriche where the traditional products of Umbria--linens, cashmeres, wines, ceramics, olive oils--are still being fabricated.

 I should add that Nancy and I both rank the Quattrocento tour among our very favorite trips.
 Indeed, we are always happy to return to these beautiful places.
 It is a comfortable trip, with a luxurious five-night stay in Perugia, a nice balance of art and other things, and a lovely time to be in Italy.
 Not to be missed!

 The Itinerary, in brief: